A table of smartly-dressed guests chat over drinks, each with a garnish of orange floating on top.

 Nomination

 The Nomination Committee is responsible for nominating, for the approval of the Board, candidates for appointment to the Board.
 It is also responsible for succession planning for the Board and the Executive Committee and reviewing the output of the Board effectiveness review.
-In compliance with the disclosure requirements of the 2018 Code, there is an ongoing process of review of the make-up of the Board and for Board succession, which is carried out by the Nomination Committee and led by the Chairman.
+In compliance with the disclosure requirements of provision 23 of the 2018 Code, there is an ongoing process of review of the make-up of the Board and for Board succession, which is carried out by the Nomination Committee and led by the Chair.
 The Nomination Committee engages external search agencies when required and ensures that all candidates are identified and assessed against pre-determined criteria.
 Gender balance is dealt with by the Nomination Committee on a regular basis and includes assessment of gender balance at senior management level.
-Full details are available within the Corporate governance statement 2023 (227KB).
+Full details are available within the Corporate governance statement 2024 (199KB).

 Download the Terms of Reference for the Nomination Committee